luisarizmendi/rhel-edge-quickstart/demos/fdo-serverless-autoupdate/info.md

 4) Run the `prepare-fdo-server.sh` script to prepare the required files on the fdo server.

-5) Use the [Non-Network based deployment methods](https://github.com/luisarizmendi/rhel-edge-quickstart#non-network-based-deployment) but including the FDO serve (`-f`) during the last step.
+5) Back to the root folder (`../../`) and use the blueprint.toml with any of the [Non-Network based deployment methods](https://github.com/luisarizmendi/rhel-edge-quickstart#non-network-based-deployment) but including the FDO serve (`-f`) during the last step.

-Example using default values:
+Example using default values during last step:

 ```
 ./3-create-offline-deployment.sh -f -d vda